C-Stew/SkyrimSE-Modlist/index.md

     - Find the plugin and delete it.
 Go back to Vortex's Plugins menu
     - Click `Deploy Now` at the top, and it will open and **External Changes** menu.
 Make sure it says **Save change (delete file) and click `Confirm` in the bottom right.
     - Refresh Content in LOOT as before.
+  - Now, navigate to **Landscape Fixes For Grass Mods.esp**.
+    - Add a Load After rule with the Filename **Folkvangr - Grass and Landscape Overhaul.esp**.
 - Next, it's time for more compatibility patches LOOT picked up on.
   - Download these fixes are for ELFX: [Here](https://www.nexusmods.com/skyrimspecialedition/mods/25498/?tab=files) and [Here](https://www.nexusmods.com/skyrimspecialedition/mods/53957?tab=files)
   - Download the [Flashing Savegames Fix](https://www.nexusmods.com/skyrimspecialedition/mods/20406/?tab=files) and [Immersive Fallen Trees Patch](https://www.nexusmods.com/skyrimspecialedition/mods/27834/?tab=files)